ryanheise/audio_service/README.md

 ### UI code

-Wrap your `/` route's widget tree in a `AudioServiceWidget:
+Wrap your `/` route's widget tree in an `AudioServiceWidget:

 ```dart
 void main() => runApp(new MyApp());